-- 1. Attendance: You are expected to attend every live lecture and complete the associated assignments on a weekly basis.
-Given that COVID 19 has presented new challenges for everyone, including child care, sick care etc. the classwork questions will remain available for you to complete until Sunday at 11:59 PM. - 2.
+- 1. Attendance: You are expected to attend every live lecture and complete the associated assignments on a weekly basis. - 2.
 Readings: You are expected to read the assigned chapters and readings in their entirety. - 3.
 Assignments: All assignments are expected to be completed.
+I have scheduled the assignments on a weekly basis, ~2 per chapter.
+However, to give you maximum flexibility, the assignments will be accepted for up to 10 days after the due date with a 1% late penalty per day.